 Although taking a dental specialty program adds years to your education, it can be worth it for passionate learners who want to focus on one area of dentistry.
 Specialists are also often compensated more than dentists who choose not to specialize and may have more job opportunities in the future.

-Let’s break down how much it costs to become a dentist.
+Here’s a general overview of how much it costs to become a dentist:

-The average cost of dental school tuition in the US ranges from $53,000 to $70,000 for private and out-of-state schools.
+The average cost of dental school tuition in the US ranges from $53,000 to $120,000 per year for private and out-of-state schools.
 However, these numbers can vary greatly depending on a number of factors.

 In-state schools will always cost less, and most dental schools increase tuition each year of your degree.
-For example, public schools can cost closer to $40,000 per year in-state, but may cost closer to $60,000 by the fourth year of your program.
+For example, public schools can cost anywhere from $30,000 to $60,000 per year for in-state students.

 Application fees should also be factored into your dental school budget.
 The more schools you apply to, the more costly your application fees will be.
 The ADEA AADSAS has an initial application fee of $264 for your first school and charges $115 for each additional application.